 It is not necessary to have taken a GCSE in Business, as the course assumes no prior knowledge, although for those who have taken it we ask for a grade 5.
-All students will need to meet our general Sixth Form entry requirements of five GCSEs passes at grade 4 or above.
+It is also recommended that students have achieved grade 5 or above in GCSE English and GCSE maths, in addition to our general Sixth Form entry requirements of five GCSEs passes at grade 4 or above.

 Why Study Business?

 This course will be of great value to those considering careers in commerce or industry but it is by no means designed exclusively for them.
 Business Studies will not make you a millionaire by the time you are 21.
 It will, however, provide an exciting insight into the dynamic world of business, giving the basic skills necessary to produce a business plan, and manage a company.
 You will learn the importance of marketing, how to identify, target and satisfy customer requirements, and how to motivate people, in order to maximise their output.
 You will learn that every business decision has financial implications, and you will be taught how to calculate profit, forecast cash flow and analyse a firm’s published accounts.
 Apart from learning the theoretical aspects of business, examining case studies encourages students to use their initiative in problem-solving and gives rise to lively class discussions.

 Participation on the TFL Innovate and ICAEW Base competitions.
 Business visits.

 “Thank you for all the support given and ‘real life’ example that helped me get into my university of choice studying accountancy.”